Here are some words from Cheryl:

 - Add all ingredients to regular or high-speed blender.
 Blend a few minutes until all ingredients are fully incorporated.

-This recipe is the perfect kind of recipe for Ricki’s (Diet, Dessert and Dogs) Wellness Weekend event, which features a wide assortment of healthy, vegan recipes each week.
+This recipe is the perfect kind of recipe for Ricki’s (Ricki Heller) Wellness Weekend event, which features a wide assortment of healthy, vegan recipes each week.
 (Note that not all are gluten free.)
 Head on over and take a look at this week’s entries, plus read all the news that Ricki shares, too.
 Enjoy!